 While The UPS Store may not have come to your mind when you thought "where can I get moving boxes?", they have a lot of moving solutions for you.
 While you will have to go to your local UPS Store, you can buy moving boxes and custom moving boxes, and you can even get their help to set up professional movers to help in your move.

 Why we like The UPS Store's moving boxes:

 - You can also get custom made boxes for your awkward-shaped items

-Bonus: Moving boxes from Uline
+Bonus: Moving boxes from Uline and Costco

-Uline has quite the selection of boxes, including heavy-duty moving boxes.
+Uline has quite a selection of boxes, including heavy-duty moving boxes.
 Their boxes can be single wall boxes, capable of holding up to 275 lbs., or double-wall boxes, capable of holding up to 500 lbs.
 These boxes can be used to ship heavy items, or they can be used for your move.
 Uline also has moving kits, and all sorts of dedicated moving boxes (although we aren't sure if they can hold up to 500 pounds).
 They also have boxes for wines, bikes, refrigerated items, and they even have hazmat boxes to ship stinky socks.

 Why we like Uline:

 - They have a lot of boxes to choose from

 - You can get boxes for just about any item you have